Modern History Playlist

 Anglo-Afghan Relations & Wars

-Three Anglo–Afghan Wars (1839–1919) defined British policy in the northwest frontier; Afghanistan acted as a buffer between British India and Russian influence.
+Three Anglo–Afghan Wars (1839–1919) defined British policy in the northwest frontier; Afghanistan was crucial as a buffer state between British India and Russian influence.

-Three Anglo–Afghan Wars (1839–1919) defined British policy in the northwest frontier; Afghanistan acted as a buffer between British India and Russian influence.
+Three Anglo–Afghan Wars (1839–1919) defined British policy in the northwest frontier; Afghanistan was crucial as a buffer state between British India and Russian influence.

 Anglo–Afghan Wars